 Assemble the front modules and install in the gauntlet.

-This stage covers three things in sequence: seating the LED strips in their housing and mounting it to the push arms, routing and sizing the fiber optic bundle through the gauntlet nozzles, and finishing each dart tip with a sanded point and Beskar collar.
+This stage covers three things in sequence: routing and sizing the fiber optic bundle through the gauntlet nozzles, verifying alignment and finishing each dart tip with a sanded point and Beskar collar, and the final install in the gauntlet.
 The prop is fully functional at the end of this stage.

 Before you start